 The assignment of credits for each subject includes the hours corresponding to the teaching classes, hours of study, work, practices, projects and the preparation of exams and assessment tests.

-In order to obtain a bachelor’s degree in Music, it is necessary to prepare and publicly defend a final work, which is a direct outcome of what has been learned.
+In order to obtain a Bachelor Degree in Music, it is necessary to prepare and publicly defend a final work, which is a direct outcome of what has been learned.
 This is the writing of a project with a set of explanations, theories, ideas or reasoning on a specific subject that should even more be put into practice in the form of a concert or performance key.

 The student must demonstrate the ability to apply the acquired knowledge and know how to communicate conclusions, knowledge and theories on which it is based.
-The TFG must communicate the results or conclusions reached in the study of subject in an organised, formal, clear and precise way, as well as the methodology used, the process followed, the documents consulted etc. In short, it is a question of transmitting that is most important.
+The TFG must communicate the results or conclusions reached in the study of a subject in an organised, formal, clear and precise way, as well as the methodology used, the process followed, the documents consulted etc. In short, it is a question of transmitting that is most important.

-The graduate in Music Education must be a highly qualified professional in one or more relevant areas of musical practice (interpretations) with deep theoretical and practical knowledge of teaching and learning in its methodological, psychological and artistic aspects and must have significant practical experience.
+The graduate in Music Pedagogy must be a highly qualified professional in one or more relevant areas of musical practice (interpretations) with deep theoretical and practical knowledge of teaching and learning in its methodological, psychological and artistic aspects and must have significant practical experience.

 They will carry out their professional activity in centres of any general or special educational level, both in regulated and non-regulated training so that they perfectly know the different didactic forms used in teaching musical studies, along with all the elements that make up the organisation and management of a music educational centre.
 Furthermore, they must have knowledge of the technological possibilities as a tool for creation and specific support for their task and, above all, know how they can work with ICT.